 These guided one-hour tours allow visitors to step back in time to an era when extraordinary craftsmanship and artistic touches were the standard for wealthy families like the Basses.
 The restoration also includes the modern comforts of an elevator for access to all floors and air conditioning to accommodate working offices for several university departments.

-Tours cost $5 per person (free to USF alumni, faculty, staff and students Jan.-Oct.) and are available by advance reservation only.
+Tours cost $10 per person (free to USF alumni, faculty, staff and students Jan.- Oct.) and are available by advance reservation only.
 Reservations can be made for Tuesday mornings or Thursday afternoons.
+Brookside is not a museum but rather a working building on campus, housing 12 offices.
+This is why tour requests must be made at least a week in advance.
 Groups of 10 or fewer can be accommodated on each tour.
-Unescorted tours are only available in December, during USF’s Christmas in the Castle celebration.
+There are no tours during the month of November as we will be setting up for Christmas in the Castle.
+During the month of December the there are no private tours of Brookside.
+The only tours available are unescorted tours during USF’s Christmas in the Castle celebration.

-To make reservations, email or call the Brookside Mansion coordinator at 260.399.8037.
+To make reservations, just fill out the form below or call the Brookside Mansion coordinator at 260.399.8034.
 USF student groups may schedule tours at any time during normal business hours by contacting the coordinator.

 Written by Dr. Andrew Prall

 to relentless manufacture–one can only

 that lies beneath.
 Even here, rounded